Alex-Wilson/resume-webserver/public/content/leet-code-write-ups/easy/two-sum.md

         #loop through the list
         for index in range(len(nums)):

-            #look for the compliment of the target number
+            #look for the complement of the target number
-            compliment = target - nums[index]
+            complement = target - nums[index]

             #check to see if the value is already in the hash map
-            if compliment in hash_map:
+            if complement in hash_map:

-                #if the value of the compliment is in the hashmap return its index and the current index
+                #if the value of the complement is in the hashmap return its index and the current index
-                return [hash_map[compliment], index]
+                return [hash_map[complement], index]

-            # if the compliment is not in the list, add it as KV:{nums[index],index}
+            # if the complement is not in the list, add it as KV:{nums[index],index}
             hash_map[nums[index]] = index
 ```